eFlow Data Protection Notice

 TII as data controller is required to ensure that there is a legal basis for the processing of your personal data.
 TII’s legal basis for collecting and using this information is that such processing is necessary to comply with TII’s legal and regulatory obligations and to carry out its tasks in the public interest and/or in the exercise of official authority vested in TII, including the right to demand, charge, collect and recover toll payments and all other amounts due as consequence of the use of the toll road.
 In certain limited circumstances, processing your personal data may be on the basis of your consent – where this is the case you will be asked to give a positive indication of that consent.

 The legal basis on which we collect, process and transfer special categories of data relating to you (e.g. if you claim exemption from the payment of tolls on the grounds of modified vehicle/driver disability status, proof that the vehicle is modified and information about your disability status may be requested) in the manner described above are that:

 - this is necessary for reasons of substantial public interest, and

 - you have given your explicit consent to such processing.

 In connection with the above, eFlow may transfer your personal data outside the European Economic Area, including to a jurisdiction which is not recognised by the European Commission as providing an equivalent level of protection for personal data as is provided for in the European Union.
-If and to the extent that eFlow does so, eFlow will ensure that appropriate measures are in place to comply with its obligations under applicable law governing such transfers, which may include entering into a contract governing the transfer which contains the ‘standard contractual clauses’ approved for this purpose by the European Commission or, in respect of transfers to the United States of America, ensuring that the transfer is covered by the EU-US Privacy Shield framework.
+If and to the extent that eFlow does so, eFlow will ensure that appropriate measures are in place to comply with its obligations under applicable law governing such transfers, which may include entering into a contract governing the transfer which contains the ‘standard contractual clauses’ approved for this purpose by the European Commission and/or other transfer obligations/arrangements as may be specified by Commission.
 Further details of the measures that eFlow has taken in this regard are available from the eFlow Data Protection Officer, using the contact details indicated above.